The Backbone of the Roman War Machine

 Weapons Training with Weighted Arms

 One of the most distinctive training methods involved practicing with weapons deliberately heavier than those used in combat.
 Legionaries trained with wooden swords and wicker shields that weighed approximately twice as much as their standard equipment.
 When soldiers transitioned to their actual weapons in battle, the lighter arms felt faster and more manageable.
 Centurions supervised these drills personally, correcting form, timing, and footwork.
-The goal was to make weapons handling so automatic that soldiers could fight effectively even under the stress and chaos of battle.
+The goal was to make weapons handling automatic, so soldiers could fight effectively even under the chaos of battle.

 Physical Conditioning and Marching